 - 38. Overseas visitors who are liable to pay a charge under the relevant regulations are NHS patients where the cost of treatment is to be recovered from the individual.
 As such, where they receive treatment that falls within the scope of the NHSPS, they should be charged based on commissioned prices determined in accordance with the NHSPS.
-The charges will either be 100% or 150% of the commissioned price, depending on country of residence. - 39.
+The charges will either be 100% or 150% of the commissioned price - see Improving Systems for Cost Recovery for Overseas Visitors for the appropriate charging rates. - 39.
 For more details, please see the overseas visitors charging rules. - It is important to be aware of exemptions from charges.
-This may be services 40. (for example accident and emergency or family planning services) or individuals (including vulnerable people such as refugees or asylum seekers).
+This may be services (for example accident and emergency or family planning services) or individuals (including vulnerable people such as refugees or asylum seekers).
 Please see Chapter 1 of the Guidance on implementing the overseas visitor charging regulations for details of exempt services and individuals. - 41.
 For details on how funding for chargeable overseas visitors should be included in API arrangements, see the supporting document, NHS provider payment mechanisms.